Table of Contents Contents

 Maternity Leave in Saskatchewan

 In Saskatchewan you can start your mat leave up to 13 weeks before the child is born, and no later than the day of birth.
-You get 19 weeks, but you if you don’t give written notice up to 4 weeks before, it can get reduced to 15 weeks.
+You get 19 weeks, but you if you don’t give written notice up to 4 weeks before, it can get reduced to 15 weeks of maternity leave.

 Maternity Leave in Manitoba